Department of Public Health

 HTH 4921.
 Capstone for Public Health.
 (1-0) 1 Credit Hour.

+Prerequisite: Completion of or concurrent enrollment in HTH 4936.
 This course aids students in synthesizing their classroom and internship experiences to reinforce critical skills and key responsibilities for students in public health.
 This course will provide students with an overview of resources, skills, and recommendations regarding their professional development.
 Students are required to take this course during their last semester.
-Course Fees: DL01 $25; LRHC $10; STHC $6.
+Course Fee: DL01 $25; LRHC $10; STHC $6.

 HTH 4936.
 Internship in Health.
 (0-0) 6 Credit Hours.

-Prerequisites: Student must be within 30 credits of graduation, have a 2.5 GPA, and have completed HTH 2413, HTH 3503, HTH 3663, and HTH 3713; if student does not have a 2.5 GPA, they should contact the department about substitution options.
+Prerequisite: Student must be within 30 credits of completing the BS in Public Health degree, have a minimum grade point average (GPA) of 2.5, and have completed HTH 2413, HTH 3503, HTH 3663, and HTH 3713; if student does not have a 2.5 GPA, they should contact the department about substitution options.
 The course provides the opportunity for work experience related to public health.
 Opportunities are developed in consultation with the Department of Public Health and local organizations.
 No more than 6 semester credit hours of internship will apply to a bachelor’s degree.
-(Same as KIN 4936.
-Credit cannot be earned for both HTH 4936 and KIN 4936.)
 Generally offered: Fall, Spring, Summer.
-Course Fees: STFK $57; STHC $36.
+Course Fee: STHC $36; LRHC $10.

 HTH 4951.
 Special Studies in Health.
 (1-0) 1 Credit Hour.